Making travel writing decisions about a potential travel story or

 No one wants to visit a place ravaged by fire, floods, earthquakes, volcanoes, piracy, genocide, disease, or any other man-made or natural catastrophes.
 People are picky when it comes to choosing a vacation destination!

 You’re wondering why I had mixed feelings, right?
+There's a lot involved in making these travel writing decisions!
 All was not lost with this story idea.
 In a few months, wine magazine editors will be interested in an update.
 They’ll want to know how the Sonoma wineries are recovering from the fires.
 They’ll be looking for good news stories.

 I suggested the writer place this story on the back burner and gather some facts about the recovery of the wineries.
 Although it’s on hold right now, they can query this story in a few months’ time when things are on the upswing.